fadedbee/aluless/README.md

 Why
 ---

 I wanted to design a CPU which would run code which I could write in C.  I thought I might learn something.
-If I design another CPU, it will be efficient and therefore need me to write a compiler.

 Design